MultiSafepay/docs/content/integrations/plugins/craftcommerce/manual.md

 Craft Commerce webshop.

 ### 3. Configuration
-1. Login on the backend of your webshop and navigate to _Multisafepay_ -> _Settings_.
+1. Login on the backend of your webshop and navigate to _MultiSafepay_ -> _Settings_.
 This page contains all the plugin settings.

 2. Navigate to _Commerce_ -> _System Settings_ -> _Gateways_.